freerouting/freerouting/README.md

 * -us [greedy | global | hybrid]: sets board updating strategy for route optimization: greedy, global optimal or hybrid.
 The default is greedy.
 When hybrid is selected, another option "hr" specifies hybrid ratio.
 * -hr [m:n]: sets hybrid ratio in the format of #_global_optiomal_passes:#_prioritized_passes.
 The default is 1:1.
 It's only effective when hybrid strategy is selected.
 * -is [sequential | random | prioritized]: sets item selection strategy for route optimization: sequential, random, prioritized.
 The default is prioritized.
 Prioritied stragegy selects items based on scores calculated in previous round.
+* -inc [net class names, separated by commas]: auto-router ignores the listed net classes, eg. `-inc GND,VCC` will not try to wire components that are either in the "GND" or in the "VCC" net class.
 * -im: saves intermediate steps in version-specific binary format.
 This allows to user to resume the interrupted optimization from the last checkpoint.
 Turned off by default.
 * -h: shows help.